Homes for Sale in Hollywood, CA

 It is centrally located in the heart of Los Angeles and offers an urban lifestyle with a plethora of dining and cultural experiences.
-People love the area’s conveniences and the tempo of an urban lifestyle, with a twist of sophistication.
+People love the area's conveniences and the tempo of an urban lifestyle, with a twist of sophistication.
 Great hiking in the Santa Monica Mountains is just minutes away.
 Register for a free account so that you can receive email alerts whenever new Hollywood properties come on the market.

-Latest Hollywood Real Estate Listings
+Hollywood Real Estate Listings

 Hollywood Real Estate

 Home and condo prices in Hollywood are at or above the L.A.
 County average.
-The housing stock consists of single-family residences along with luxury and high-rise condominiums, many of which have been built very recently.
+The housing stock consists of single-family residences along with luxury and high-rise Hollywood condominiums, many of which have been built very recently.

 The earliest homes in Hollywood were small Bungalows and Craftsman homes followed by Spanish styles.
 Several Period Revival homes like Spanish Colonial, Mediterranean, and Tudor can be found here.
 Newer Contemporary and Modern homes also dot the neighborhood.